etcd-io/etcd/Documentation/dev-guide/api_grpc_gateway.md

 ## Using grpc-gateway

 The gateway accepts a [JSON mapping][json-mapping] for etcd's [protocol buffer][api-ref] message definitions.
 Note that `key` and `value` fields are defined as byte arrays and therefore must be base64 encoded in JSON.
+The following examples use `curl`, but any HTTP/JSON client should work all the same.

+### Put and get keys

-Use `curl` to put and get a key:
+Use the `v3alpha/kv/range` and `v3alpha/kv/put` services to read and write keys:

 ```bash
 <<COMMENT